Laughin' & Talkin’: A Study in Translating Line into Space

 the gifted drawing

-When I began my residency at the Eames Ranch, I stopped thinking about Bearden simply as an influence.
-I began thinking of the drawing as the beginning of a conversation.
+When I began my residency at the Eames Institute's Ranch Studios, I stopped thinking about the drawing as something to admire or preserve.
+I began thinking of it as an invitation.

 That shift changed everything.